sergeyemirzakov/personalblog/public/posts/component-props-reacts-most-useful-type-helper.md

 title: 'ComponentProps or getting component props types in React'
 date: '2023-07-31'
 tags: 'React_Typescript'
-shortDescription: 'When you are a frontend developer you need to create some UI components really often.
-And despite of custom props for your components you want to use their default props.'
+shortDescription: 'When you want to use default props of HTML element with custom ones.'
 ---

 When you are a frontend developer you need to create some UI components really often.
 And despite of custom props for your components you want to use their default props.